 Because smell is the biggest trigger of memory– including bad memories– it’s important to surround yourself with uplifting scents that signal happiness and calm.
 Keep in mind that smell is a very specific preference, so lavender might not work for you.
 For others, however, a simple whiff of organic lavender essential oil will do the trick, helping release tension after a long day at work, for example.

-I often recommend that nervous flyers keep a bottle of lavender essential oil in their carry on bag, to smell during turbulence or other moments of fear.
-Consciously taking the time to inhale naturally slows your breathe, which in turn calms the adrenal system.
+I often recommend that nervous flyers keep a bottle of lavender essential oil in their carry-on bag, to smell during turbulence or other moments of fear.
+Consciously taking the time to inhale naturally slows your breathing, which in turn calms the adrenal system.
 This ultimately slows the release of stress hormones like cortisol, which have other negative health impacts.

 If you’re just feeling anxious at home, you can do the same thing.
 Take 3-5 slow, deep breathes inhaling the scent from the bottle or a lavender sachet.
 You can also try washing your clothes or bedding with lavender-scented laundry detergent, or using an essential oil diffuser in the house.